JHilburn/FabricManagerApi/README.md

 ## JHilburn Fabric Manager

 ### Task
-Create a farbric management application using C# and optionally javascript that integrates with our fabric api.
+Create a fabric management application using C# and optionally javascript that integrates with our fabric api.
 Features include but are not limited to:

 * Display a list of available fabrics
 * Add/Update fabrics